cherscarlett/sampleAppCher/README.txt

 yarn install
 yarn run android

+Work through as many of those goals as possible:

 - Fix typescript warnings and errors in MultiPhotoCapture.tsx
 - Find out why the app fails when scanning errorCode.png, and fix the problem.